iHomeschool Network

 Teaching Story Writing in Your Homeschool

+There are so many benefits to teaching your kids story writing.
 Storytelling has been used in every culture to teach valuable life lessons and good storytellers were always respected.
-Written communication is still a huge part of today’s society – almost every occupation uses written communication.
+Written communication is still a huge part of today’s society — almost every occupation uses written communication.
+Writing stories will help your children think more clearly and improve their ability to communicate as a whole.

 Story writing doesn’t just develop imagination.
 Researching for her novels has taught my daughter so much history, science, and geography that you can also count writing stories (even fictitious ones!) as educational.